tarunsachdeva/blog/_drafts/web3-tokens.markdown

 - Given this is a part of the protocol, the notion of scarcity in asset is part of the protocol, money is now a native function of the internet
 - MONEY VS TOKENS, how money is a perverse incentive, and not tied to the value of what's being created

+- ledger lives across multiple computers.
+Crypto functions - hashes etc - make it possible for all the computers to have the same record of the data without any central parties.
+But it's not magic - those computers still have to use their compute power to verify transactions on the chain.
+Tokens provide incentive for that

 * Value and Digital Ownership - I'll examine the how value is built on the incorruptibility promise of the blockchain.
 This gives rise to transfer and ownership of digital assets (fungible and non-fungible).
 In this week, I'll also look at how the blockchain is making money a "native function of the internet".